- Ch.1: Choose Your Hosting Provider

 2. Add a search bar for facilitating customer navigation.

-The search bar you see in the screenshot above is automatically generated once you install and activate WooCommerce and Storefront.
+The search bar in the screenshot above is automatically generated once you install and activate WooCommerce and Storefront.
 As we’ve mentioned before, WooCommerce comes with several in-built features, and the search bar is one of them.

 However, if you want to spice up your search bar, we can recommend a plugin that will do the work for you.